 The Activity Book for each volume of The Story of the World has two parts.
 The first part is the Instructor Guide; the second part contains the Student Pages, which can be copied/printed for each student in your home, or you can purchase additional sets from our store.
-For classroom or group instruction, purchase a copy of the Student Pages for each student, or a license to reproduce the pages.
+For classroom or group instruction, purchase a copy of the Student Pages for each student, or purchase a license to reproduce the pages.
 Each teacher should purchase a copy of the Activity Book.

 The following suggestions will help you use the Activity Books to enrich your student's understanding of The Story of the World.
 Use the suggestions to suit your family.
 You need not use every assignment with every child - indeed, you should not.
 Instead, choose the assignments and activities appropriate to each child's age, development, interest, and ability.
 If you are working with intermediate students, grades 5-8, check out these additional suggestions.

 Read one section from The Story of the World to your child.
 Longer chapters are divided into smaller sections, each appropriate for one session of history.
 Good readers can read the section to you instead.
 Intermediate students can read independently, as assigned.